Pythagorean theorem

 The theorem is named for the Greek philosopher Pythagoras, born around 570 BC.
-The theorem has been proven numerous times by many different methods – possibly the most for any mathematical theorem.
+The theorem has been proved numerous times by many different methods – possibly the most for any mathematical theorem.
 The proofs are diverse, including both geometric proofs and algebraic proofs, with some dating back thousands of years.

 When Euclidean space is represented by a Cartesian coordinate system in analytic geometry, Euclidean distance satisfies the Pythagorean relation: the squared distance between two points equals the sum of squares of the difference in each coordinate between the points.